ramseylove/jamming/README.md

-# Jamming integrates with spotify API using Axios in ReactJS
+## JammingApp Integrates with spotify API using Axios in ReactJS

-## Create and edit spotify Playlists.
+## It currently can create and edit your spotify Playlists

-# Jamming Project Started with Create React App
+### Project Started with Create React App